-85. Confidentiality and personal data
+99. Confidentiality, privacy and personal data

-- (1) A licensee must not disclose personal data or confidential information except- - (a) in accordance with an instrument made or issued under this Ordinance, - (b) in accordance with any other order of court, or - (c) with the consent of the person to whom the personal data relates. - (2) The Regulator must not publish or disclose information held under subsection (1) that identifies or could be used to identify the individual it relates to, except- - (a) in accordance with an order of court, or - (b) with the consent of the licensee and the person to whom the personal data relates. - (3) Subject to this section, the Regulator must not publish or disclose information acquired in the course of the exercise of the Regulator's functions which the Regulator considers to be commercially sensitive. - (4) Subsection (3) does not apply to disclosure- - (a) to, or in accordance with an order or, a court, or - (b) where the information is provided to a person or class of persons designated under subsection (5). - (5) The Governor may, by notice published in the Gazette, designate persons or a class of persons who they consider reasonably necessary to receive the information referred to in subsection (4)-
+- (1) A licensee must not disclose personal data or confidential information except- - (a) in accordance with an instrument made or issued under this Ordinance, - (b) in accordance with any other applicable law, - (c) in accordance with any other order of court, or - (d) with the consent of the person to whom the personal data relates. - (2) The Regulator must not publish or disclose information held under subsection (1) that identifies or could be used to identify the individual it relates to, except- - (a) in accordance with an order of court, or - (b) with the consent of the licensee and the person to whom the personal data relates. - (3) Subject to this section, the Regulator must not publish or disclose information acquired in the course of the exercise of the Regulator's functions which the Regulator considers to be commercially sensitive.

-&lt;sup>75 Confidentiality and personal data security
+79 Confidentiality and personal data security